-Colourful floral scarf on a mannequin against a plain background
+Colourful antique Chinese silk shawl on a mannequin against a plain background

-Close-up of a scarf with intricate floral and bird embroidery.
+Close-up of an antique Chinese silk shawl with intricate floral and bird embroidery.

-Floral patterned scarf with fringe on a mannequin against a plain background
+Floral patterned antique Chinese manila shawl with fringe on a mannequin against a plain background

-Mannequin wearing a floral scarf with a plain background
+Mannequin wearing a antique Chinese manila shawl with a plain background

-Floral patterned scarf on a mannequin against a plain background
+Floral patterned antique Chinese manila shawl on a mannequin against a plain background

-Colorful floral and embroidered scarf on a mannequin against a plain background
+Colorful floral and embroidered antique Chinese silk shawl on a mannequin against a plain background

-Embroidered scarf with colorful floral patterns on a mannequin.
+Embroidered antique Chinese silk shawl with colorful floral patterns on a mannequin.

-Close-up of a fabric with colorful floral embroidery on a plain background
+Close-up of a antique Chinese silk shawl with colorful floral embroidery on a plain background

-Close-up of a scarf with colorful floral embroidery on a plain background
+Close-up of colorful floral embroidery antique Chinese silk shawl on a plain background

-Colorful floral embroidery on a white fabric draped over a mannequin against a neutral background
+Colorful floral antique Chinese silk shawl draped over a mannequin against a neutral background

-Decorative scarf with colorful floral pattern on a beige background
+Decorative antique Chinese silk shawl with colorful floral pattern on a beige background

-Colorful floral pattern on a embroidered fabric background
+Colorful antique Chinese silk shawl pattern embroidered fabric

-Embroidered fabric with colorful flowers and birds on a light background
+Embroidered fabric with colorful flowers and birds from a antique Chinese silk shawl

 Close-up of beige fabric with intricate stitching detail

-Embroidered fabric with colorful floral and bird patterns on a white background.
+Embroidered fabric with colorful floral patterns from an antique Chinese silk shawl

 Embroidered Silk Piano Shawl